nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Features

-** Notes about the command format:**
+**Notes about the command format:**

 * Words in `UPPER_CASE` are the parameters to be supplied by the user. \
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
 * Items in square brackets are optional. \
-  e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.
+  e.g. `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.
 * Items with `…`​ after them can be used multiple times including zero times. \
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.
 * Parameters can be in any order. \
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken. \
+* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken. \
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. \
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.